hasley1234/Emerging-Technologies-5026-DST/DIGITAL  SCENT TECHNOLOGY - THE POTENTIAL TO IMPACT JAMAICA AND THE REST OF THE REGION.md

        ocurrs and the disparity will become a global disease or pandemic.

-The region as well as Jamaica have impact on Digital Scent Technology where the growing adoption of E-Nose in many industries are engaged base upon the growth of drivers in the market for immersive technologies in the areas of sensory driven immersion, mixed reality.  the  headset, virtual auto, concomitand development of business model, increased use of digital environments for communication and education in the Covid 19 pandemic encounter and also in avenue where computer game where research for education and entertainment involvement.
+The region as well as Jamaica have impact on Digital Scent Technology where the growing adoption of E-Nose in many industries are engaged base upon the growth of drivers in the market for immersive technologies in the areas of sensory driven immersion, and mixed reality.  the  headset, virtual auto, concomitand development of business model, increased use of digital environments for communication and education in the Covid 19 pandemic encounter and also in avenue where computer games where research for education and entertainment involvement.
 The industries are Amphenol, Sensirion, Renesas, Alphasense, Sciosense, Ecosensor, and Honeywell.
+These are foreign company industies that provide the odorant which may use to help protect humanity from ill-health distortion in areas of chemical or themally usage of analysis maybe interactive with the rest of the world.

 THE FOUNDATIONAL PRINCIPLES AND MECHANISM BEHIND DST IMPACT ON JAMAICA AND THE CARIBBEAN REGION